mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 creative endeavours" and into "try this and measure its affect".
 Funnel optimisation is a real thing.

 So automation is eating away at pretty much everything.
 Surely at some point we can *automate all the things*, and have a gazillion dollar company run by one woman part-time?

-Well, lets turn to the The brilliant mid-twentieth century Economist `Roald Coase` who gave us a fascinating way to model why companies and organisations are the size they are - a Theory of the Firm.
-We shall dive deeper into this later on but as more and more processes become visible in the virtual then we shall see dramatic shifts in the size and shape of our organisations, simply because the forces that push and pull them into a certain shape are changing.

-Coase's basic idea was that firms sizes have an equilibrium point - that the costs of hiring an employee and telling them to do a certain job is cheaper and easier than going to the market and looking for a similar service.
-The *transaction costs* of finding an external service provider to say run payroll, or detect fraud in your incoming credit card payments or

 It is a trope that it is much cheaper to start a Start-up now than in the early 2000s.
 But it is cheaper to *run* a company of almost any